Fake Degradable Bags Throng Twin Cities Amid Ban On Plastic Bags - UrduPoint

 Fake Degradable Bags Throng Twin Cities Amid Ban On Plastic Bags

-After the federal capital imposed complete ban on single use plastic bags in Islamabad Capital Territory (ICT) polythene bags dubbed with a stamp of degradable thronged the markets of Rawalpindi and Islamabad

-ISLAMABAD (UrduPoint / Pakistan Point News - 1st Oct, 2019 ) :After the Federal capital imposed complete ban on single use plastic bags in Islamabad Capital Territory (ICT) polythene bags dubbed with a stamp of degradable thronged the markets of Rawalpindi and Islamabad.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Oct, 2019 ) :After the Federal capital imposed complete ban on single use plastic bags in Islamabad Capital Territory (ICT) polythene bags dubbed with a stamp of degradable thronged the markets of Rawalpindi and Islamabad.

 These plastic bags were the same polythene sacks which were being banned in the federal capital after August 14; however, this time these bags had a distinct stamp which was confusing the masses.